 In FY 09, IKEA Sweden and WWF Sweden organized a sustainability contest for children in grades 1-3 to teach them about natural resources and recycling.
 Nearly 50,000 children collected around 50 million aluminium tea light holders.
 That’s 35 tons of aluminium that was recycled!

 Although beautiful to look at and a complement to any home furnishing, printed textiles and their manufacture can consume large amounts of water and dyes.

-Today, 40% of IKEA’s printed textile products, including those from the BARNSLIG series, are produced with techniques that require less water and colours.
+Today, 40% of IKEA’s printed textile products, including those from the BARNSLIG series, are produced with techniques that require less water and colors.

-Not only does this technique use 60% less water than previous production techniques, but less pigment is required and the result has a better quality finish as fabric is softer than a regular colour print.
-In addition, colour-fastness is more durable making it particularly useful for children’s bedding which requires more washing.
+Not only does this technique use 60% less water than previous production techniques, but less pigment is required and the result has a better quality finish as fabric is softer than a regular color print.
+In addition, color-fastness is more durable making it particularly useful for children’s bedding which requires more washing.

 IKEA and WWF co-operate around climate change and have 6 projects up and running.

 One of these projects looks at how to recycle IKEA products at the end of their life-cycle.
 We will look for ways to enable our customers to either recycle of re-use our products when they no longer want them.
 Another project will map all areas of the IKEA business where we can make a change to our current practices that will benefit the environment.
 We will also focus on creating awareness of IKEA products that can help people live a more sustainable life at home.
 The fourth and final project is about minimizing the carbon footprint of our food business.
 You can read more about the other projects in improvement #43.